-AGENDA ITEM 5
+AGENDA ITEM 6

-DATE: March 3, 2023
+DATE: June 9, 2023

-SUBJECT: CCOC & FCCC Compliance Summit COMMITTEE ACTION: Create the Payment Plan Workgroup
+SUBJECT: CCOC & FCCC Compliance Summit

+COMMITTEE ACTION: Codify the creation of the Payment Plan Workgroup

 OVERVIEW:

 CCOC and FCCC will be hosting a two-day Compliance Summit in the late fall/winter of 2023.
 Location and date are still in the planning process.
 The summit will be entitled, "Beyond the Blueprint."
 Sessions will include topics such as building blocks for compliance improvement, recognizing obstacles and how to overcome them, payment options, creating and tracking payment plans, negotiating debt, and much more.